US imposes sanctions on Chinese 'teapot' refinery for buying Iranian oil

 On Friday, its embassy in Washington said normal trade should not be harmed and called on Washington to stop "abusing" sanctions to target Chinese companies.

-The Trump administration last year imposed sanctions on teapot refiners Hebei Xinhai Chemical Group, Shandong Shouguang Luqing Petrochemical and Shandong Shengxing Chemical.
+The Trump administration last year imposed sanctions on teapots Hebei Xinhai Chemical Group, Shandong Shouguang Luqing Petrochemical and Shandong Shengxing Chemical.

-That created some hurdles for the refiners, including difficulties receiving crude and having to sell refined products under different names.

 CHINA BUYS MOST SHIPPED IRANIAN OIL